lcvisser/lcvisser.github.io/_posts/2021-12-12-sw-btn-led-demo-axi-pt2.md

 ### AXI is hard

 Actually, it is not that hard in theory.
-The protocol is pretty well documented ([the specification can be found here](https://developer.arm.com/documentation/ihi0022/e/Preface?lang=en)) and the principly is straightforward:
+The protocol is pretty well documented ([the specification can be found here](https://developer.arm.com/documentation/ihi0022/e/Preface?lang=en)) and the principle is straightforward:

 - There are five channels: write address, write data, write response, read address and read data.
 - All five channels use the same [handshake protocol](https://developer.arm.com/documentation/ihi0022/e/AMBA-AXI3-and-AXI4-Protocol-Specification/Single-Interface-Requirements/Basic-read-and-write-transactions/Handshake-process?lang=en),